-Then compare Jon to what he has already experienced with his first Odin-like eye sacrifice where after this, back at Castle Black, he realizes that the wildlings are not as “bad” as people claim.
+Then compare Jon to what he has already experienced with his first Odin-like eye sacrifice where after this, back at Castle Black, he realizes that the free folk are not as “bad” as people claim.
+He shown that the term “wildlings” is a pejorative, and “free folk” is the true phrase.
 Jon’s second Odin-like sacrifice is the big mutiny stabbing, but here is the first sacrifice for knowledge. :

-With this information, it is within reason to say that with the wildlings (who outnumber the NW 5 to 1 per Jon) and still most of the NW brothers still loyal to Jon, and the fact that everyone sees Val as a princess or high ranking, it is plausible that Val will come to aid Jon after he is stabbed.
-I am sure if this happens then Morna and Tormund will be there as well to assist.
+With this information, it is within reason to say that with the free folk (who outnumber the Night’s Watch 5 to 1 per Jon at Shieldhall) and still most of the Night’s Watch brothers still loyal to Jon, and the fact that everyone sees Val as a princess, or high ranking, it is plausible that Val will come to aid Jon after he is stabbed.
+I am sure if this happens then Morna, Borroq (who called Jon brother, as in skinchanger brother) and Tormund will be there as well to assist.

-There was a plan to play politics and try to influence the choosing of the LC at Castle Black a long time ago.
+There was a plan to play politics and try to influence the choosing of the Lord Commander at Castle Black a long time ago.
 Some of these conspirators openly hated Jon and Starks, some hated being at the wall, some hated Jon because they are misunderstanding the meaning of the Night’s Watch purpose.
-As described by a few others, there was talk of plans to try and control the decision making process.
-Jon was able to get rid of many of the four conspirators, except for the one that has the literal description of being duplicitous- the Pomegranate.
+There was talk of plans to try and control the decision making process, to bring southron politicking into the neutral Night’s Watch.
+Jon was able to get rid of many of the four conspirators [Othell Yarwyck, Janos Slynt, Alliser Thorne, Bowen Marsh] except for the one that has the literal description of being duplicitous- the Pomegranate, Bowen Marsh.

-What it seems some posters are doing is lumping every death together in one big pile without realizing that Catelyn, Beric, the Hound, Varamyr, etc. all die for different reasons.
+What it seems some theorists are doing is lumping every death together in one big pile without realizing that Catelyn, Beric, the Hound, Varamyr, etc. all die for different reasons.
 Details matter.
-Some are linked to others for the purpose of foreshadowing within their own sub-plot, others are only linked because it gives a glimpse of just one aspect.
-George describes three other (symbolically connected) deaths that directly link to Jon almost the exact same way each, down to the body positions and last words.
+Some are linked to others for the purpose of foreshadowing within their own sub-plot, others are only linked because it gives a glimpse of just one aspect to the bigger picture.
+George describes three other symbolically connected deaths that directly link to Jon the same way, down to the body positions and last words.

 Rhaegar= the past at the Trident, which also carries on Jon’s connection to water.
 Rhaegar dies, falls to his knees which would be into mud at the Trident, and whispers his last word, “Lyanna”. (yes, that has been confirmed)